There’s no doubt inactivity is dangerous — and that's why we found ways to fit in bits and pieces of a workout all day, err'day.

 It might seem like a pipe dream to squeeze an hour-long workout at the gym into your hectic daily schedule.
 But you can sneak in exercise while getting ready in the morning, commuting, working and unwinding with family in the evenings.
-Your body will thank you.
+It just takes a little creativity, that’s all.

-If you have a sedentary job — and 80 percent of U.S. citizens do — don’t feel discouraged.
+If you have a sedentary job — and 80% of U.S. citizens do — don’t feel discouraged.
 You can easily take control of your activity level and improve your health.
 It’s not as hard as you think: Get up from your desk and walk around throughout your workday.
 You can even take a walk around the block.
 The more activity you can fit into your day, the better.